Multimodal Dependent Type Theory: Related Work

 \subsection{Modal type theories based on left division}

-A separate strand of modal type theories has built around a structure termed \emph{left division} by ``left division''.
+A separate strand of modal type theories builds its syntax around a structure that is termed \emph{left division} by \cite{nuyts:2018}.
 Rather than having a fixed number of distinct modal and intuitionistic contexts, there is a single context consisting of variables with \emph{modal annotations}.
 The earliest appearance of this pattern is in the work of \cite{pfenning:2001}, where the annotations described a variable as having various degrees of proof (ir)relevance.

 In a non-dependent type system, the distinction between annotations and different contexts is artificial: we could simply sort variables by their annotation, and separate them into different context zones.
 However, once generalized to a dependent type theory have a distinct advantage: they do not impose a fixed dependence schedule between different contexts.
 Instead, a type may depend on anything preceding it in the context, but the nature of that dependence is moderated by the modal annotations.